holochain/holochain-rust/doc/holochain_101/src/first_steps.md

                 Ok(())
             }
         )
-    ]
+    }

-// -- SNIP-- //
+}
 ```

-Take note of the `native_type` field of the macro which gives which Rust struct represents the entry type.
-The `validation_package` field is a function that defines what data should be passed to the validation function through the `ctx` argument.
+Take note of the use of the struct types (`List` and `ListItem`) in the parameters to the validation function.
+This will automatically add validation to ensure these entries always match the structures.
+The `validation_package` field is a function that defines what data should be passed to the validation function through the `validation_data` argument.
 In this case we use a predefined function to only include the entry itself, but it is also possible to pass chain headers, chain entries or the full local chain.
 The validation field is a function that performs custom validation for the entry.
 In both our cases we are just returning `Ok(())`.

 Take note also of the `links` field.
 As we will see later links are the main way to encode relational data in holochain.
 The `links` section of the entry macro defines what other types of entries are allowed to link to and from this type.
 This also includes a validation function for fine grain control over linking.